haydnv/tinychain/README.md

 Tinychain is useful in any situation which requires developing and deploying a cloud service.
 Anytime you consider developing a service with, for example, MySQL or MongoDB or Neo4j and Apache or Nginx or Django, you can probably get the same thing done faster and more scalably with Tinychain.
 The major advantage of Tinychain is its automatic, out-of-the-box support for cross-service transactions--meaning that it brings the transactionality of a traditional database up to, and across, the application layer.

 Tinychain is early beta software.
-Many features are only partially implemented, or not fully tested, or not yet available in the public API.
+Many features are not fully tested, or not yet available in the public API.
 You should not assume that Tinychain is secure, and you should make regular backups of your data.

 If you're not sure how to get started, or have a question, or find a bug, please [start a discussion](https://github.com/haydnv/tinychain/discussions)!

 ## Getting started

-The easiest way to get started is to download the latest release from GitHub here: https://github.com/haydnv/tinychain/releases.
+The easiest way to get started is to download the latest release from GitHub here: [github.com/haydnv/tinychain/releases](://github.com/haydnv/tinychain/releases).
 Binary releases are currently only available for 64-bit Intel Linux (you should be able to build from source on other architectures, but this has not been tested).

 If you use the Rust programming language, you can install Tinychain on any platform by running `cargo install tinychain`.